Street Craps

 Understanding 'Street Craps'

-Street Craps is an informal, simplified version of Craps played outside of casinos, often on sidewalks, alleys, or other public spaces.
+Street Craps is an informal, simplified version of Craps played outside of casinos, often on sidewalks, alleys, or other public spaces, but is illegal in all US states.
 Unlike casino Craps, which uses a regulated table with a stickman, boxman, and dealers, street Craps has fewer formal rules and relies heavily on player agreements.

 How Street Craps Works